 You can use Documents Custom Fields:

-- For tracking your spendings by departments or projects.
+- For tracking department or project spending.

 - To limit access to documents.

-- To create budgets per Department/Projects.
+- To create budgets per Department/Project.

 Types of Documents Custom Fields:

 Use this type to create a field with a fixed list of options that your users can select.
 You'll be able to restrict user access, trigger relevant approval workflow, or assign budgets for the options.
 You can add codes and up to 5 sub-levels to your options, as well as edit or delete ones.

 This is the best way to add your Departments/Projects to Precoro.

 Here is how Documents Custom Field with "Select" type looks:

 Creating, for example, a Purchase Order with "Select" type will look like that: